Develop your teaching, leading, academic and research skills to make your mark as

 Est. time to complete:

-Why earn a master's degree in teaching & leadership at UND?
+Why earn a master's degree in teaching and leadership online?

 Preparing school leaders, teachers and instructional staff to meet tomorrow's challenges

 is work worth doing.
-UND's online Teaching and Leaderhip M.S. program will empower
+UND's online Teaching & Leadership master's degree will empower

 you to make an impact in education.

-The program in 100% online with no on-campus travel needed.
+The program is 100% online with no on-campus travel needed.
 Our consistent course

 offerings provide for timely graduation, and responsive faculty are available for